JHR1986/johnhenryroche-ms2-visitjapan/testing.md

     1. From Home – Enquiries
     2. From Home – Experiences

-The Home page also provides a brief introduction to Japan and the information is kept very concise in order that the user does not feel overloaded.
+The Home page also provides a brief introduction to Japan (with general information about its history, people and culture) and the information is kept very concise in order that the user does not feel overloaded.

 ### Testing client stories from UX section of main Readme File: